Pipelines

 - Any existing schedules that use the moved pipeline will not be updated.
 The pipelines will have to be republished and the schedule recreated.

 - Empty folders cannot be committed to Git.
 To commit a folder, you need to add a pipeline in that folder.
-Otherwise, the empty folder will disappear from your pipeline panel if you try to commit.
+Otherwise, the empty folder will disappear from your pipeline list if you try to commit.

 - Moving a pipeline to a different folder is considered a change to your branch, and therefore needs to be committed to Git.